What are Machine Identities & How are they Used?

 - IP address – where addresses are assigned by system administrators and are rarely changed

 The biggest challenge with machine identities is that the ‘machine’ needs access to the identity to use it.
-It seems self-evident but it’s worth highlighting – humans have a couple of unique capabilities that we simply can’t give to a machine.
+Humans possess a couple of unique capabilities that we simply can’t give to a machine.

 The first of the abilities is that humans can remember something.
 You might argue that machines can also ‘remember’ things – they have RAM and disks where data can be stored.
 While this is true, unlike a machine, removing your ‘storage device’ and installing it in another ‘system’ does not, currently, result in access to your passwords.
 While passwords can be coaxed, or bought, from a human, it is highly likely that the person will be aware it has happened.
 Stealing a machine identity can be done in complete stealth, unless some important cybersecurity controls have been properly implemented.